 Where do you fit into the guidance?

 To assist bands as they make the decision to restart activity, BBE has produced four example Risk Assessments to support the work bands will need to do to make the activity sit within the current DCMS guidance.
 Bands should refer initially to the support guidance found here and then the decision tree to ascertain how their rehearsal fits within the current guidance.
+We have also created a handy guide to show your members.

 A PDF version can be downloaded here